mifansLA/mi/_posts/2018-06-27-miui-10-global-beta-8628-changelog-preview.md

 ### Important Bug Fixes

-Fix - Settings keeps stopping (All devices)
+- Fix, Settings keeps stopping (All devices)
-Fix - Phone enters Recovery mode when charging (All devices) Fix - Cleaner content doesn't translate to Russian in the file manager.
+- Fix, Phone enters Recovery mode when charging (All devices)
+- Fix, Cleaner content doesn't translate to Russian in the file manager.

 Full changelog will be posted on Friday as usual.